ReadingAndThinking.com

 “For we convinced physicists, the distinction between past, present, and future is only an illusion, however persistent.”

 After reading Chapter 5, I have already lamented many times that I was fortunate enough to experience such brain activity.
 Not a waste of life.
 He also said with emotion that I am forever grateful for the day when Brian Greene was born.
-But of course, I should feel grateful for the day when Einstein was born first.
+But of course, I should feel grateful for the day when Einstein was born.

-As a side note, the chapter on quantum entanglement (chapter 4) is also enlightening, mesmerizing, and powerfully touching.
+As a side note, the chapter on quantum entanglement (Chapter 4) is also enlightening, mesmerizing, and powerfully touching.
 When Einstein is proved wrong, it's time to allow some space for the wonders in our mystical universe.

 I don't know how Brian Greene can explain it so patiently and lovingly that no other physics popular science book can read.
 For example, the book The Order of Time only mentioned that time on distant planets was meaningless but failed to explain in detail what the problem was.